kacluk123/impact-recruitment-task/README.md

    - Save the cart state to local storage.

 5. **Better error handling**

    - Implement a notification system for better error feedback.

+6. **Optimization**
+   - Add memoization for some functions that are calculating the price (if the app will become more complex)